lukeed/qss/readme.md

 #### query
 Type: `String`

-The query string, without its leading `?` character.
+The query string, with or without its leading `?` character.

 ```js
 qss.decode(